Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Theoretical Results

 \subsection{Classifier Consistency}

-According to \citet{BandD_1977}, the least we can ask of our classification rule is for it to be consistent.
-A classification rule is consistent whenever its probability of misclassification converges to the minimum (Bayes) error as our sample size increases.
-In the simple k-nearest neighbor setting, consistency was proven using the histogram rule whereby the feature space is partitioned into regions whose radii go to zero, but slow enough for the regions to be populated with sets of size going to infinity \citep{dgl}.
-Random forests are effectively adaptive nearest neighbor classifiers \citep{lin_random_2006}, partitioning the feature space into hyper-rectangles whose contents are a variable number of nearest neighbors.
+\citet{athey_generalized_2018} present a seminal paper specifying some minor distributional assumptions and algorithmic conditions for their generalized random forest algorithm to provide a consistent estimate $\hat{\theta}(x)$ of $\theta(x)$, where $\theta(x)$ is defined as the solution to some estimating equation $\EE[\psi_{\theta(x)}(Y_i) | X_i = x] = 0$ for all $x \in \mathcal{X}$ and $\psi_{\theta(x)}$ is a score function.
+A consistent estimate converges to the true estimand in probability, as the sample size $n$ approaches infinity.

-Recent work has shown that certain axis-aligned random forests are consistent \citep{wager_estimation_2018,athey_generalized_2018}.
-Typical decision trees are biased because they learn partitions using the same samples that vote in each partition (leaf node). \textit{Honesty} is a mild condition that removes this bias by requiring the set of training examples used to learn the structure of the tree to be independent of the set of examples used at the leaf nodes to estimate the posterior probabilities \citep{biau_consistency_nodate,denil_narrowing_nodate,wager_adaptive_2016,athey_generalized_2018}.
-In practice this is done using holdout set per tree.
+Fundamentally, the consistency of the generalized random forest comes from each tree partitioning the feature space into a set of hyper-rectangles (a bijective map with the set of tree leaves) whose radii go to zero as the sample size grows but slow enough such that they are populated with sets of sizes approaching infinity.
+This is the same logic behind the consistency of the k-nearest neighbors classifier \cite{dgl} and indeed random forests are effectively adaptive nearest neighbor classifiers \cite{lin_random_2006}.

-Although oblique decision trees do not create hyper-rectangular partitions, they do partition the feature space into a finite number of (possibly unbounded) convex polytopes (see Appendix \ref{appendix:hyper} for a proof).
-Each polytope region corresponds to a leaf node with a constant classification label per leaf.
-That oblique trees yield convex polytopes that are not necessarily hyper-rectangles is the only difference compared to axis-aligned trees, and the basis as to why the consistency results of \citet{athey_generalized_2018} can be extended to the oblique setting.
+Although oblique decision trees do not create hyper-rectangular partitions, they do partition the feature space into a finite number of (possibly unbounded) convex polytopes (see Appendix \ref{appendix:hyper}).
+Each polytope region responds to a leaf node with a constant classification label per leaf.
+That oblique trees yield convex polytopes which are not necessarily hyper-rectangles is the only difference compared to axis-aligned trees, and the basis as to why the consistency results of \citet{athey_generalized_2018} can be extended to the oblique setting.